thogiti/thogiti.github.io/_posts/2024-08-15-A-deep-dive-into-Espresso-Shared-Sequencing-marketplaces.md

 ---
-title: 	A Deep Dive into Espresson Shared Sequencing Marketplaces
+title: 	A Deep Dive into Espresso Shared Sequencing Marketplaces Design
 tags: Ethereum Rollups Espresso shared-sequencing combinatorial-auctions auctions shared-sequencing-marketplaces shared-sequencing-mechanism-design shared-sequencing-auctions
 ---

-## WIP - WORK IN PROGRESS

 In this article I will present some thoughts and meditations on the Espresso shared sequencing marketplace design and some challenges related to this design space.
 You can read the original Espresso's article on their design at [https://hackmd.io/@EspressoSystems/market-design](https://hackmd.io/@EspressoSystems/market-design).